FantasticFiasco/web-server-tech-benchmark/BENCHMARK.md

 ## System Under Test

-All benchmarks target a web server running in a Docker container on a EC2 instace in Amazon Web Services (AWS).
+All benchmarks are targeting a web server running in a Docker container on a EC2 instace in Amazon Web Services (AWS).

 | Parameter              | Value               |
 | ---------------------- | ------------------- |